darch9x/udacity-storefront/README.md

         \c storefront

         GRANT ALL PRIVILEGES ON DATABASE storefront TO storefront_user;

+        GRANT ALL ON SCHEMA public TO storefront_user;

 For Test database:

         \c storefront_test

         GRANT ALL PRIVILEGES ON DATABASE storefront_test TO storefront_user;

+        GRANT ALL ON SCHEMA public TO storefront_user;

 ## Running ports